PeacefulBeastGames/audible-util/README.md

 - **"Failed to parse voucher file"**
   The voucher file must be valid JSON generated by `audible-cli`.

+- **"Chapter file does not exist"**
+  The tool requires a `chapters.json` file when using `-s`.
+Place it in the same directory as the `.aaxc` file.

+- **"Failed to parse chapter file"**
+  The chapter file must be valid JSON with proper chapter timing information.

+- **"No chapters found after filtering"**
+  All chapters were filtered out due to minimum duration requirements.
+Try reducing `-d` or using `-m` to merge short chapters.

 - **"Failed to start ffmpeg/ffprobe"**
   Ensure `ffmpeg` and `ffprobe` are installed and available in your `PATH`.